swarnkarkuldeep/Cinema-portfolio/README.md

 ## 🎬 Features

-- Responsive design for all device sizes
+- Responsive design for all devices
 - Modern UI with cinema-inspired aesthetics
 - Project showcase with modal details
 - Team member presentation